arbor-sim/arbor/doc/co_mechanisms.rst

 *Point mechanisms*, which are associated with connection end points on a cable cell, are placed at discrete locations on the cell.
-Unlike density mechanisms, whose behaviour is defined purely by the state of the cell and the process, their behavior is additionally governed by the timing and weight of events delivered via incoming connections.
+Unlike density mechanisms, whose behaviour is defined purely by the state of the cell and the process, their behaviour is additionally governed by the timing and weight of events delivered via incoming connections.

 API